Mitarai Digital Folio

 Act 5 59

-Hector’s dramatic peak falls in Act 4 with 79 lines — the act where the role carries the most weight on stage.
+Hector’s dramatic peak falls in Act 4 with 79 lines.

 Voice signature